Techietimmy-ux/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script creates a directory named my_first_directory in the /tmp/ directory this script moves betty from the tmp folder to the my_first_directory folder this script removes the my_first_directory from the tmp folder
+this script creates a directory named my_first_directory in the /tmp/ directory this script moves betty from the tmp folder to the my_first_directory folder this script removes the my_first_directory from the tmp folder this script changes the working directory to the previous one